-For something more fun and interesting, some couples choose to draw some inspiration from the style and candour of decades past.
-Choosing a certain bygone era for the theme of your wedding, can add some flair and color to an otherwise formal and traditional occasion.
+For something more fun and interesting, some couples choose to draw some inspiration from the style and candor of decades past.
+Choosing a certain bygone era for the theme of your wedding can add some flair and color to an otherwise formal and traditional occasion.

 - Whether a couple choose the 20’s, 40’s or even the Victoria era, the hair and makeup of the bridal party, garments, venue styling, decoration and style choices of all participants, possibly even the guests, will be dictated by the norms of that era.